 The reality is that 99% of the customers – with the exception of engineers & nerds – do not think of network performance in terms of megabits or gigabits or speedtest.net.
-Real customers see it in use cases: “how fast can I download this file?”, “how good does this movie play on youtube?”, “will my Lync call go well?” or “how easy it is to search something on Google?”.
+Real customers see it in use cases: “How fast can I download this file?”, “How good does this movie play on YouTube?”, “Will my Lync call go well?” or “How easy it is to search for something on Google?”.
 Ultimately, all this depends on throughput, but there is more to user experience than just throughput numbers.

 HOME